For references to the studies discussed in this info sheet, see the reference list.

-Cocaine is a psychoactive (mind-altering) drug that affects how we think and behave.
+Caffeine is a psychoactive (mind-altering) drug that affects how we think and feel.
 It is a stimulant that speeds up our breathing, heart rate, thoughts and actions.

 Impact on well-being

-Using cocaine is a problem when it negatively affects our life or the lives of others.
-Many of us may think this refers only to people who regularly use large amounts, but even a single occasion of use can lead to a problem.
-For instance, if we share pipes, straws or needles, we are at risk of infection.
-Or using too much might lead us to make poor decisions that result in problems with relationships or the law.
-What’s important to recognize is the potential for adverse consequences of use in any context and over time.
+Using caffeine is a problem when it negatively affects our life or the lives of others.
+We may think this refers to people who regularly use large amounts of caffeine, but even using on a single occasion can sometimes lead to a problem.
+For instance, using energy drinks while dancing for a long time in a hot club may leave us dehydrated.
+What’s important to recognize is the potential for adverse consequences as well as benefits related to the context of use and over time.

-People sometimes mix cocaine with other substances to experience different feelings or to offset the effects.
-For instance, a person may use a sleeping pill to help them relax and rest after using cocaine.
+People sometimes mix caffeine with other substances to experience different feelings or to offset the effects.
+For instance, a person may use a sleeping pill to help them relax and rest after using caffeine.
 But combining substances is risky as they can act in unexpected ways.
 The following are some common combinations and possible results.